Little Magnetic Book: Applications

 on $\sL^2(-x,+\infty)$.
 The corresponding quadratic form writes:

 Let us first prove the upper bound.
 We take $\psi(\tau)=\chi_{0}(x^{-1}\tau)u_{\eta}(\tau)$.
 The \enquote{IMS} formula provides:

 Jointly min-max principle with Lemma \ref{Agmon-Mont}, we infer that:

 Let us now prove the lower bound.
 Let us now prove the converse inequality.
 We denote by $\tilde{u}_{x,\eta}$ the positive and $\sL^2$-normalized groundstate of $\tilde{\mathcal{N}}^\Neu_{x,\eta}$.
-On the one hand, with the \enquote{IMS} formula, we have:
+On the one hand, with the localization formula \eqref{loc-chi}, we have:

 On the other hand, we notice that:

 and thus:

 We infer that: